-With this information, Drexel Central determines the distributions of funds, most of which are loans from federal and state programs.
+With this information, the Office of Financial Aid determines the distributions of funds, most of which are loans from federal programs.
 Limited scholarships are available from the College of Medicine and private foundations.
 Private-source loans can also be arranged.
 Many students take advantage of jobs obtained through our work-study program.

-For more information, please contact Drexel Central at 215.895.1600 or visit drexel.edu/drexelcentral/finaid/prospective-students.
+For more information, please contact Drexel Central at 215.895.1600 or visit drexel.edu/drexelcentral/finaid/prospective-students/med/